bytecodealliance/regalloc2/doc/DESIGN.md

 moves between different ranges of the same vreg, as the split pieces of that vreg's original bundle may have been assigned to different locations.
-The second are moves that result from move semantics in the input program: either assignments from blockparam args on branches to the target block's params, or program move instructions.
-(Recall that we reify program moves in a unified way with all other moves, so the client should not generate any machine code for their original moves in the pre-allocation program.)
+The second are moves that result from move semantics in the input program: assignments from blockparam args on branches to the target block's params.

 Moves are tricky to handle efficiently because they join two potentially very different locations in the program (in the case of